DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 the practice of videoblogging.
 Videobloggers followed one or more of Vertov’s elements in their work.
-Whether they explored everyday life, interactions with other videobloggers, stories with clear conventional narratives or more experimental videos, they told me their cameras – like the kino-eye – acted as an extension of their own eyes looking out on the world, catching life candidly and often blind to traditional cinematic conventions.
+Whether they explored everyday life, interactions with other videobloggers, stories with clear conventional narratives or more experimental videos, their cameras – like the kino-eye – acted as an extension of their own eyes looking out on the world, catching life candidly and often blind to traditional cinematic conventions.
 Like Vertov, the videobloggers didn’t try to hide